JRSaunders/ShardMatrix/README.md

 ## Preparing the YAML config file

+ShardMatrix needs to know how your tables and columns and databases interact, so this config file will define this in a simple yaml file.

 [Reference Yaml file](shard_matrix.yaml)

 State the version.
 The most recent version is 1.
 ```yaml
 version: 1
 ```
+### Table Groups
 State the table groups.
 As you add tables to your Application you will need to explicitly add them here to.

 The group name is only used in ShardMatrix.